OfficeDev/VBA-content/Access-VBA/articles/52daba3e-ffa8-415f-e4cb-a4322bbaa11a.md

 # SubForm.HorizontalAnchor Property (Access)

+ **Last modified:** July 28, 2015

 Gets or sets an  ** [AcHorizontalAnchor](2b9f0574-252d-7957-d25d-cb382d2cee73.md)** constant that indicates how the subform is anchored horizontally within its layout.
 Read/write.

 ## Syntax